MattHodge/matthodge.github.io/_posts/2018-10-21-building-a-golden-image-pipeline.md

 * **[Packer](https://www.packer.io/)**; golden images as code

 * **[Ansible](https://docs.ansible.com)**; a configuration management tool we will use to provision our golden images

+Want to know when the next post is out?
+[Follow me on Twitter](https://twitter.com/matthodge)!